- Copyright, Steve Hambuchen

 Carmen is an AAMFT approved supervisor and licensed MFT.
-She served as an associate editor of the Journal of Marital and Family Therapy and is currently editor of the Springer Series in Family Therapy, vice-president of the Family Process Institute, board member of the American Family Therapy Academy (AFTA), and past president of the California Division of the American Association for Marital and Family Therapy (AAMFT-CA).
+She served as an associate editor of the Journal of Marital and Family Therapy, vice-president of the Family Process Institute, board member of the American Family Therapy Academy (AFTA), and president of the California Division of the American Association for Marital and Family Therapy (AAMFT-CA).
+She is currently editor of the AFTA Springer Series in Family Therapy.
 Prior to coming to Lewis and Clark, she directed family therapy programs at Loma Linda University in Southern California, Montana State University, and Valdosta State University in Georgia.

 Carmen’s current CV can be viewed here.

 I see teaching and learning as a two-way street; I am as much a learner as a teacher.
-Education is a transforming and liberating process in which students become aware of how knowledge is constructed, consider who has the power to define important issues such as “health,” “normal,” or “success,” and are empowered through relational dialogue to resist or redefine taken-for-granted or previously invisible social realities.
+Education is a transforming and liberating process in which students become aware of how knowledge is constructed, consider who has the power to define important issues such as “health,” “normal,” or “success,” and are empowered through relational practices to resist or redefine inequitable social realities.
 Knowing that I have made a difference in students’ lives and that they will make a difference in the lives of others is my most important calling.

 Areas of Expertise